 All in all, this lens delivers a superb performance, but it’s pricey and rather cumbersome for an 85mm prime lens.

-With an f/1.4 and 85mm maximum aperture this is a particularly good choice for full-frame DSLR users – and unlike most other primes offers image stabilization for steadier handheld shots.
+With its f/1.8 maximum aperture and ideal 85mm focal length, this is a particularly good choice for full-frame DSLR users – and unlike most other primes offers image stabilization for steadier handheld shots.

 Like its 45mm sibling below, this optic is compatible with Tamron’s TAP-in console.
 This enables connection of the lens to a computer via a USB link for updating firmware and customising settings, such as fine-tuning autofocus.